classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 Follow these simple steps for getting started with web-installer.

 1. Create a database on the CPANEL/server and copy the database credentials- `database name`, `username` & `password`.
-2. Then after extracting `eventmie-pro-webinstaller.zip` in website directory, go to the website directory.
+2. Then after extracting `eventmie-pro-webinstaller.zip` in the website directory, go to the website directory.
 3. Open the `.env` file at the root `public_html/.env` and enter the database credentials.

     ```php